Plan a Trip to US National Parks in February

 Bryce Canyon sign and entrance gate with snow

-Bryce Canyon National Park in February
+Bryce Canyon National Park in February – Utah

 The scenery is absolutely incredible at Bryce Canyon National Park in February.
+You’ll love taking pictures of the white snow contrasted against the red rock landscape filled with hoodoos!

 If you choose to visit Bryce Canyon during President’s Day weekend you can observe the Winter Festival at the Park.

-Bryce Canyon hikes are a fun thing to do in February.
+Bryce Canyon winter hikes are a fun thing to do in February.
 You may need to wear snowshoes or ice traction devices, both can be rented at the park or nearby Bryce Canyon City.

 Don’t forget about the awesome cross country skiing, winter backpacking, sledding, and winter sky gazing at the park in February.